Places

 Why British Columbia

-British Columbia blends Pacific coastline, mountain peaks, and community-minded cities—ideal for donor gatherings, leadership retreats, student groups, and choir tours.
-Vancouver offers innovation and multicultural neighborhoods, Victoria channels historic charm, Whistler’s alpine lodges invite rest, and Okanagan vineyards deliver storytelling dinners.
-Ferries, gondolas, and scenic drives keep travel inspiring while our partners handle logistics so leaders can focus on relationships and generosity, guided by our travel commissions guide.
+British Columbia pairs Pacific coastline with mountain towns and easy-to-navigate cities.
+It works well for donor gatherings, leadership retreats, student groups, and choir tours.
+Vancouver brings multicultural neighborhoods and innovation conversations, Victoria adds historic waterfront charm, Whistler offers alpine downtime, and the Okanagan is strong for reflection dinners and relationship building.
+Ferries, gondolas, and scenic drives keep the route engaging while our local partners handle logistics so leaders can stay focused on people and generosity, guided by our travel commissions guide.

 Top Highlights by Theme